A proposal issued by FASB addresses the complexity involved in accounting for certain financial instruments associated with liability and equity.

 FASB issued Accounting Standards Update No. 2016-18, addressing the classification and presentation of restricted cash and restricted cash equivalents.

 Marsha Hunt and Harold Monk will join the Financial Accounting Standards Board for five-year terms.

 Mary Jo White plans to depart her position as Securities and Exchange Commission chair in January, when Barack Obama’s second term as president ends.

 FASB proposed guidance designed to eliminate diversity in practice in how operating entities determine who is the customer in service concession arrangements.

-New working drafts issued by the AICPA Financial Reporting Executive Committee address issues related to implementation of FASB’s new revenue recognition standard.
+The AICPA Financial Reporting Executive Committee (FinREC) issued new working drafts addressing issues that broker-dealers and depository and lending institutions face related to FASB’s new revenue recognition standard.